Weighted infinitesimal bialgebras

 {\bf Notation.} Throughout this paper, let $\bfk$ be a unitary commutative ring unless the contrary is specified, which will be the base ring of all modules, algebras, coalgebras, bialgebras, tensor products, as well as linear maps.
 By an algebra we mean an associative algebra (possibly without unit) and by an coalgebra we mean a coassociative coalgebra (possibly without counit).
-We use the Sweedler notation: For a set $Y$, denote by $M(Y)$ and $S(Y)$ the free monoid and semigroup on $Y$, respectively.
-For an algebra $A$, $A\ot A$ is viewed as an $A$-bimodule in the standard way
+We use the Sweedler notation: For an algebra $A$, $A\ot A$ is viewed as an $A$-bimodule in the standard way

 where $a,b,c\in A$.